-While Financial Aid & Scholarships does not encourage students to hold multiple Work-Study positions, you may, with prior approval from Financial Aid & Scholarships, work more than one job at the same time.
+While Financial Aid and Scholarships does not encourage students to hold multiple Work-Study positions, you may, with prior approval from Financial Aid and Scholarships, work more than one job at the same time.
 You cannot work more than twenty hours in any week while classes are in session.

 If you can't decide which job to take remember that the goal of Work-Study is to provide a "real life" work experience while you are in school.
 It may not always be possible, but the ideal Work-Study position would be related to your educational goals or career interest.

 If you're a business major, for example, you may want to look at jobs that provide office or accounting experience.
 If you're studying sociology, one of the "Community Service" positions might be perfect.

 The final decision is yours.
 In fact, that's the secret of making Work-Study work for you.
 There are a variety of challenging positions and opportunities to learn, and the sooner you get started, the better your chances of finding the right Work-Study job